moefh/bleepscript/doc/bytecode.md

 `ret`

 Returns from a function.
-This instruction must be preceded by `popenv`.
+This instruction should notmally be preceded by `popenv`.

 Execution: